MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ::: zone pivot="azuredataexplorer"

 The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.
 We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
-The queries that are demonstrated in this tutorial should run on that database.
+This tutorial shows the queries that should run on that database.
 The `StormEvents` table in the sample database provides some information about storms that happened in the United States.

 ## Count rows

 Our example database has a table called `StormEvents`. we want to find out how large the table is.
-So we'll pipe its content into an operator that counts the rows in the table.
+Let's insert its content into an operator that counts the rows in the table.

 *Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.